 The 4-H Education Center at Finch Hollow offers great family activities, including hands-on programming geared toward children of all ages.
 The short trails ideal for little legs offer a scenic path through meadows, woods and ponds.
-As the name suggests, your very likely to spot a bird or two.
+As the name suggests, you’re very likely to spot a bird or two.

 5) Rogers Environmental Education Center

-The Rogers Center in Sherburne is home to numerous trails spread out over 600 acres of wonderful bird watching spots.
-The center welcomes families to take up temporary residence in the Bird Cabin, where several avian specimens are on display year round.
+The Rogers Center in Sherburne is home to numerous trails spread out over 600 acres of wonderful bird-watching spots.
+The center welcomes families to take up temporary residence in the Bird Cabin, where several avian specimens are on display year-round.